pesync

 • Weighting of components

-2. How the components are combined into total performance for each individual?
+2. How are the components combined into total performance for each individual?

 Time horizon for payments defines the period over which performance is measured and rewarded.